 Overall Rating: 5 out of 10 stars.
 Good training program on niche marketing.
 Some minor flaws, but overall a great program.

-The Niche Blogger in a nutshell:
+The Niche Blogger explained:

 You get information on building your own blog through a niche you love and learn to make money with it through the traditional means which is either affiliate marketing where you sell another persons/program’s products and earn commissions OR you can run Adsense ads on your site and make money that way.